STUDYANDEXAM

 Key points:

-- Endogenous CO is produced during heme degradation by heme oxygenase:
+1. Endogenous CO is produced during heme degradation by the enzyme heme oxygenase:

 • Heme + O₂ + NADPH → Biliverdin + Fe²⁺ + CO

-(biliverdin is converted to bilirubin by biliverdin reductase) (this pathway is continuous in normal RBC turnover) - In heavy smokers, up to 5–10% COHb may be present; in non-smokers 1–2% is detectable (baseline exposure varies with environment).
+2. In heavy smokers, up to 5–10% COHb may be present, whereas in non-smokers about 1–2% COHb is normally detectable because baseline exposure varies with the environment.

-- Affinity of Hb for CO is ~200–250 times higher than for O₂ (explains strong toxicity of CO).
+3. The affinity of Hb for CO is about 200–250 times higher than its affinity for O₂, which explains the strong toxicity of CO.

-- COHb is highly stable and dissociates slowly (leading to prolonged hypoxia).
+4. COHb is highly stable and dissociates slowly, leading to prolonged hypoxia.

 Toxic effects of COHb:

-- Left shift of O₂-Hb dissociation curve → impaired oxygen release to tissues (tissues receive less oxygen despite normal levels).
+2. COHb causes a left shift of the O₂-Hb dissociation curve, thereby impairing oxygen release to tissues so that tissues receive less oxygen despite normal oxygen levels.

-- CO inhibits cytochrome c oxidase (Complex IV) → histotoxic hypoxia (blocks cellular respiration at mitochondrial level).
+4. CO inhibits cytochrome c oxidase (Complex IV), causing histotoxic hypoxia by blocking cellular respiration at the mitochondrial level.

-- CO exposure can also cause delayed neurological injury due to oxidative stress and lipid peroxidation after reperfusion (seen after recovery phase in severe poisoning).
+5. CO exposure can also cause delayed neurological injury because oxidative stress and lipid peroxidation may occur after reperfusion during recovery from severe poisoning.

 Clinical features:

-• Cherry-red coloration of blood (classic but not always clinically visible) (more evident post-mortem than in living patients)
+• Cherry-red coloration of blood is a classic finding, although it is not always clinically visible and is more evident post-mortem than in living patients.

-• Headache, dizziness, confusion, loss of consciousness (progresses with exposure level)
+• Headache, dizziness, confusion, and loss of consciousness may occur, with symptoms progressing according to the level of exposure.

 Treatment:

-• Hyperbaric oxygen increases dissolved plasma oxygen independent of Hb (supports tissue oxygenation even when Hb is saturated with CO)
+Hyperbaric oxygen increases dissolved plasma oxygen independent of Hb, thereby supporting tissue oxygenation even when Hb is saturated with CO.

 5. Reaction with Oxidizing Reagents

-Oxidizing agents such as ferricyanide [Fe(CN)₆]³⁻, nitrites (NO₂⁻), chlorates, peroxides convert hemoglobin to methemoglobin (MetHb).
+Oxidizing agents such as ferricyanide [Fe(CN)₆]³⁻, nitrites (NO₂⁻), chlorates, and peroxides convert hemoglobin to methemoglobin (MetHb).

 Reaction: